HerRA17/Chat-App/README.md

 * [Features](#features)
 * [Credits](#credentials)
 ## Overview
 Chat App an App for mobile devices that will provide users a chat interface and options to share images and their location (similar to Whats App or Telegram per se).
-The app
+A short video to demonstrate how it works:

 ## How To Run
 Prerequisites:

 Before running the React Native app on Expo, ensure you have the following prerequisites:

-* Node.js (maximum version 16.19.0)
+* Node.js (16.13.2)
 * npm
 * Expo and Expo CLI (to install, run npm install -g expo-cli)
 * Expo Account